mjordan/test_rest_server/README.md

 ### A more useful example

 The real usefulness of a test server is that it can be used to test classes that contain REST clients.
+In other words, you are not testing the client directly, but you are testing code that uses an HTTP client.

 Imagine a simple class, Sample.
 It has one method, `request()`, which uses a REST client to determine the value of a property `foo`: